lochsh/colourblind-helper/README.md

 ### Helpful in particular to colourblind artists working from reference images

 This project is still under development.
-Currently have implemented K means clustering for grouping blocks of colour:
+Currently have implemented K means clustering for grouping blocks of colour.
-* kmeans/src/lib.rs has all the required methods for clustering, plus unit tests

 You can read more about K means clustering here: https://en.wikipedia.org/wiki/K-means_clustering